 While there are many variations in architectural styles and lot placements, there are a number of defining characteristics of the Charleston Single House:

-- One room wide (hence the name) with three rooms along its length, including the central hall.
+- A single room in width (hence the name) with three rooms along its length, including the central hall.
 The narrow side of the building faces the street, with one room on each floor claiming a street view.

 - The front door to the home is placed in the middle of the length side, not street facing.
 The door opens into a short hallway and staircase between the two length-side rooms.

-- Piazzas (what we call porches in Charleston) flank the full length side of typically the first two floors.
+- Piazzas (“porches” in Charleston speak) flank the full length side of typically the first two floors.
 Often a street-facing door is placed onto the first floor piazza.

-- One or more dependencies: originally kitchen and laundry houses, servants quarters, and other utilities – these are often later attached to the main home.
+- One or more dependencies: originally kitchen and laundry houses, servants quarters, stables, and other utilitarian structures – these were often later attached to the main home by way of a “hyphen” or demolished.

 It’s the subject of much discourse, and there is no one simple answer.
 The prevalence of the Charleston Single House is the product of many factors, whose influences waxed or waned from one cultural and architectural era to another.